twicerain/twicerain.github.io/content/posts/links.md

 date: 2022-08-07T21:49:49+09:30
 draft: false
 HiddenFromHomePage: false
-summary: "what you'll find where you find it"
+summary: "What you'll find where you find it..."
 ---

 ## [Posts]({{< ref "/posts" >}})